Value4AI/Awesome-LLM-in-Social-Science/README.md

 Welcome to contribute and discuss!

-\* Papers with a `⭐️` are contributed by the maintainers of this repository.
+#### 🤩 Papers with a `⭐️` are contributed by the maintainers of this repository.
+We would appreciate it if you could give us a star or cite our paper if you find it useful.

 ## Table of Contents